Averitt's CSA Scores

 - Awareness.
 We are reviewing our score often to make sure we are in good standing and acting on any communication or coaching that needs to be happening.
 Also, we routinely monitor and review inspection and crash data.

-- Record-Keeping.
-Averitt has established systems and processes to ensure that drivers are in compliance with all rules that could affect carrier and driver BASICs, including proactive notification for licensing paperwork, DOT physicals, drug & alcohol tests, etc.
+- Record keeping.
+Averitt has established systems and processes to ensure that drivers are in compliance with all rules that could affect carrier and driver BASICs, including proactive notification for licensing paperwork, DOT physicals, drug and alcohol tests, etc.

 - Predictive analysis software that allows fleet managers and load planners to identify drivers who exhibit high fatigue scores in order to evaluate potential load assignments and avoid those that are most likely to result in accidents.

-- Hard-breaking event identification systems that notify safety leadership of hard-breaking events to allow for immediate driver feedback and coaching.
+- Hard-braking event identification systems that notify safety leadership of hard-braking events to allow for immediate driver feedback and coaching.